charles-bucher/Multi-Tier-App-Troubleshooting-Playground/README.md

 ├─ docker/       # Docker-compose multi-tier simulation
 ├─ screenshots/  # Visual walkthrough images
 └─ README.md
 ⚡ How to Use
 Clone the repo:

 git clone https://github.com/charles-bucher/Multi-Tier-App-Troubleshooting-Playground.git
 cd Multi-Tier-App-Troubleshooting-Playground
 Start Docker:

 docker-compose up
 Intentionally break services to simulate errors.

 Inspect logs in backend/logs and database/logs.

 Apply fixes and confirm via the screenshot workflow.

 ✅ What You Gain
 Hands-on AWS CloudOps experience

 Multi-tier application debugging

 Docker and database troubleshooting skills

 Portfolio-ready project for LinkedIn/GitHub

 💡 Honest Advice
 Expect failures — that’s how you learn.

 Logs often mislead — think like a detective.

 Break it intentionally to truly master troubleshooting.

 🔗 Links
 GitHub Repo

-screenshots/ folder for all embedded images
+All screenshots are in the screenshots/ folder